Tavenner Cemetery

 - Dobbins Child - d:Oct.
 14, 1888, child of Michael Dobbins 6

-- Dobbins, J. W. - [Civil War soldier - Company "F", Thirteenth ?
-Cavalry] veteran's headstone 2
+- Dobbins, J. W. - [Civil War soldier - Company "F", Thirteenth Illinois Cavalry] veteran's headstone 2

 - Douglas Family - 2